 More on Phytosterols

 When it comes to lowering your cholesterol, your first strategy is usually to change the way you eat.
 You replace the unhealthy fats (trans and saturated) with healthy ones (monosaturated and polyunsaturated), and increase dietary fiber by emphasizing whole grains, fruits, and veggies.
-If these strategies haven’t worked to their fullest potential, or if you want to work on lowering your bad cholesterol even further, this is where phytosterols come into play.
-When phytosterols are eaten, they compete with cholesterol for absorption in the digestive system.
-As a result, cholesterol absorption is blocked, and blood cholesterol levels are reduced.2
+If these strategies haven’t worked to their fullest potential, or if you want to work on lowering your bad cholesterol even further, this is where plant sterol esters come into play.

-As part of a heart-healthy eating program, eating foods containing phytosterols has been shown to lower cholesterol up to 10% and LDL (bad) cholesterol up to 14%.
+As part of a heart-healthy eating program, eating foods containing plant sterols have been shown to reduce cholesterol up to 10% and LDL (bad) cholesterol up to 14%.
 This reduction is in addition to other cholesterol-lowering strategies you may have started, like eating more heart healthfully or taking a cholesterol-lowering medication.
-The effectiveness of phytosterols is so strong, so recognized, that the National Cholesterol Education Program recommends people with high cholesterol consume two grams of phytosterols every day.3
+The effectiveness of plant sterols is so strong, so recognized, that the National Cholesterol Education Program recommends people with high cholesterol consume two grams of plant sterols every day.3

-The National Institute of Health Reports that there are 200 different kinds of phytosterols, and the highest concentrations of phytosterols are found naturally in vegetable oils, beans, and nuts.
-But what you might not know, is that many products also have added phytosterols.
-At the store for example, you might see orange juice or margarine advertising phytosterols content.
+The National Institute of Health Reports that there are over 200 different kinds of sterols, and the highest concentrations are found naturally in vegetable oils, beans, and nuts.
+But what you might not know, is that many products also have added plant sterols.
+At the store for example, you might see orange juice or margarine advertising plant sterol content.
 Foods containing at least 0.65 grams per serving of plant sterols, eaten twice a day as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease by lowering cholesterol levels.4

-The following foods contain the highest amounts of phytosterols:
+The following foods contain the highest amounts of phytosterols (plant sterols):